top of page

 Between the Rooms is available at the Canadian Music Centre

 After the experience of composing my saxophone concerto, Babbitt, I realized that the concerto format was an ideal platform for a composer.
-The music can be focused around a soloist, much like how the protagonist functions in a novel.
-The orchestra acts as a counterpart, establishing colourful contexts and create vivid interactions, even conflicts with the soloist.
+The music can be focused on the soloist, much like how the protagonist functions in a novel.
+The orchestra acts as a counterpart, establishing colourful contexts and creating vivid interactions, even conflicts with the soloist.
 With this in mind, the trumpet makes for an ideal solo instrument, with its brilliant tone, wide dynamic range and expressive variety, able to carry well against the power of the orchestra.

 I Died for Beauty